We all love our chickens, but how long do they live? The answer to the question can depend on so many things.

 Factors Affecting Life Expectancy

-Nowadays in the backyard situation, they have purpose built coops that are designed to keep them cool in summer and warm in the winter.
+Nowadays, they have purpose-built coops in the backyard designed to keep them cool in summer and warm in the winter.

 They are sheltered from the worst of the weather and given bedding specifically for them – such luxury!
-There is no doubt that having safe, secure and protective housing has expanded the lifespan of a chicken.
+No doubt, having safe, secure, and protective housing has expanded the lifespan of a chicken.